hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/google_oauth2_rest.md

 The parameter given the –t flag is the name you want to give to this Docker image, this can be up to you to name - but for this guide the image will be called ‘myorg/composer-rest-server’.

-You should see output similar to the following with the bottom 2 lines indicating it was 'Successfuly built':
+You should see output similar to the following with the bottom 2 lines indicating it was 'Successfully built':

 ```
 docker build -t myorg/composer-rest-server .